tlorans/ClimateRisks/docs/source/decarbonizationpathways.md

 With $CE(t)$ the global carbon emissions at time $t$, $CB(t_0,t)$ the global carbon budget between $t_0$ and $t$ and $CB^+$ the maximum carbon budget to attain a given objective of global warming mitigation.
 If we consider the AR5 results of IPCC (2018), we can set $CB^+ = 580$.

-The carbon budget defines the amount of CO2eq emissions produced over the time period $[t_0,t]$ for a given emissions scenario.
-Checking if a given emissions scenario complies with the Net Zero objective corresponds to checking if the corresponding carbon budget respect the constraint above, with a carbon emissions level in 2050 close to 0.
+A NZE scenario and the corresponding decarbonization pathway must thus comply with the carbon budget constraint above, with a carbon emissions level in 2050 close to 0.

-To check if a given decarbonization pathway or an emissions scenario fulfill the Net Zero objective, investors need to assess if the resulting carbon budget $CB(t_0, 2050)$ and the final carbon emissions level $CE(2050)$ comply with the carbon budget constraint stated above.

 #### Decarbonization Pathway

-A decarbonization pathway summarized an emissions scenario.
-It is structured among the following principles:
+A decarbonization pathway summarizes an emissions scenario.
+It is structured among the following principles (Barahhou et al. 2022):
 1. An average yearly reduction rate $\Delta \mathfrak{R}$
 2. A minimum carbon reduction $\mathfrak{R}^-$